binaryteacher/VikingPASS/README.md

 For best results, have your face in the oval and manuever the test into the red rectangle making sure the answer sheet guide squares are aligned with the onscreen red squares.

+### key actions:

-Press the 'f' key to toggle face detection ...
+the 'f' key to toggle face detection ...

 (with face detection on, a test will not scan if a face is not detected near the oval)